-All materials should be submitted in electronic format.
-It is helpful to group the self-study materials into a number of pdf files, which can then be disseminated by e-mail or preferably Google Drive.
-Suggested grouping of documents into separate pdf files:
+All materials should be submitted in electronic format through Google Drive.
+The Drive folder for your materials will be shared with all relevant parties including the external consultants.
+It is helpful to group the self-study materials into a number of PDF files, which can then be disseminated through Drive.
+Suggested grouping of documents into separate sub-folders:

-- 1. Self-study, main text - 2.
+- 1. Self-study Report, main text - 2.
 Appendices to the self-study, including all material from the Common Data Set - 3.
-Curricula vitae - 4.
-Faculty lists of key accomplishments and the paragraphs on current initiatives - 5.
-Syllabi from 100-level courses, along with the list of all courses with faculty who teach them - 6.
-Syllabi from 200-level courses - 7.
-Syllabi from 300-level courses - 8.
-Any other supporting materials that you consider important for the consultants to see.
+Curricula vitae of all department/program faculty - 4.
+Faculty lists of key accomplishments with paragraphs on current initiatives - 5.
+Syllabi of 100-level courses, along with the list of all courses with faculty who teach them - 6.
+Syllabi of 200-level courses - 7.
+Syllabi of 300-level courses

+8. Any other supporting materials that you consider important for the consultants to see.
 If some material cannot be submitted electronically, it may be submitted in hard copy (three copies).

 Note: Other material/information that will be supplied by the Assoc.
-Dean for Faculty Development:
+Dean for Faculty Affairs:

-College catalog Links/pdfs
+College Catalog (if available) Links/pdfs

-College Fact Book College web page for program under review directions to Knox, including a map of Galesburg and of the campus information on motel where room reservation has been made list of local restaurants (for one dinner out on their own)
+College Fact Book College web page for program under review information on motel where room reservation has been made list of local restaurants (for one dinner out on their own)